Shippable/docs/sources/deploy/tutorial/deploy-to-gcp-gke-shippable.md

 # resources from other tutorials used here to build end to end assembly lines
 # node_app_img_dh # defined here https://github.com/devops-recipes/node_app/blob/master/shippable.yml
 # gcp__cluster # defined here https://github.com/devops-recipes/prov_gcp_gke_gcloud/blob/master/shippable.yml
+# If you're doing this as a standalone tutorial, you can hardcode both of these as explained in the sections below.
 ```

 ######i.`dockerOptions` resource named `cd_gke_docker_opts`